-- 1) Demeanour (general behaviour)
+- 1) Alert (general behaviour)

-- 2) Respiration (breathing)
+- 2) Breathing

-- 3) Body condition (coat and muscle mass/weight)
+- 3) Condition (coat and muscle mass/weight)

 - 4) Injuries

 - 5) Movement

 This process will need to be repeated after vaccination to check for any adverse reaction to the vaccine and to ensure that the animal is fit to be released.
 The outcome of the welfare assessment must be recorded on the VF3 form or the TrAPP app.